 To compare the outcomes and costs for patients admitted to hospital and seen by a liaison mental health service compared with:

-a patient group who were admitted to the same hospital in the same study period
+a patient group who was admitted to the same hospital in the same study period but not seen by the liaison service

-a patient group who were admitted to a different hospital without a liaison mental health service in the same study period.
+a patient group who was admitted to a different hospital without a liaison mental health service in the same study period.

-All patient groups would be matched on characteristics determined from primary and secondary care.
+All three patient groups would be matched on patients’ characteristics determined from primary and secondary care.

 Methods